feathers-plus/docs/source/v1/feathers-vuex/mixins.md

 ## Dynamically Generated Props

 Based on what options you provide to each mixin, some dynamically-generated props will be added to the current component.
+Note that the example below only shows the return values from the computes, not the functions.

 ```js
 makeFindMixin({ service: 'videos' }) = {